Elite college strategy for

 • Test-optional doesn’t mean fair.

-And “good schools” don’t equal good strategy.
+• “Good schools” don’t equal good strategy.

 THE NEW GAME: ENTREPRENEURIAL LEADERSHIP

-The most selective universities are no longer impressed by straight A’s.
-They’re looking for students who solve problems, lead teams, and execute real-world impact.
+• They’re looking for students who solve problems, lead teams, and execute real-world impact.

 • Students who don’t just join clubs — they create initiatives.